 Do You Get Bond Money Back From a Bail Bondsman?

 To be clear, the initial premium or deposit you pay for bail bonds is non-refundable.
 So, you can’t recover this money, even if the defendant meets every bail requirement.
+Bond money comes from a bail bondsman, who works with the court system but is not part of that system.

 However, if you used any property as collateral for the bond, and the defendant meets their bail requirements, the bail company releases the property back to you once the case ends.